2020 AXCC UTV COMPETITION RULES

 - 6 of the 7 races will count for year end points with only 1 mandatory throw out except for the PRO Classes.
 All races count in Pro Turbo, Pro 1000, Pro Single Seat classes.

 - 5 Ironman points will be given if you race 7 races in the same class all year.

 - Penalties will be assessed at the discretion of the official based on the severity of the offense and may include one or more of the following: position(s), lap(s), time penalty, or disqualification.

 - The race course is CLOSED for this event.
 Race fans and crew members are prohibited from entering the woods or otherwise accessing the race course.
 Viewing areas will be available at the Finish Line Area or as designated by race officials.

 - Speed Zones may be posted in specified areas and will be enforced.

-- Riders must remain on the marked course.
+- 3. Riders must remain on the marked course.
 The marked course is within 25 feet of race arrows.
-However, riders must stay within the confines of the following markers: Double Striped Placards posted on both sides of the trail, ribbons, signs, stakes, hay bales, barrels, motocross track, grass track, etc.
+However, riders must stay within the confines of the following markers: double arrowed on both sides of the trail, ribbons, signs, stakes, hay bales, barrels, motocross track, grass track, etc.